rtanglao/052018sprint-rt-fennec-gplay-oi/README.md

 * End of May 2018 - early June 2018  Firefox for Android aka Fennec Google Play Store Review Replying Sprint
 * a clone of https://github.com/rtanglao/rt-open-innovation-fennec-gplay

+## 13July2018
+### 13July2018 refresh with last batch of uploaded review rplies

+* 1\. download the november 2017-july2018 csvs from the google play store console
+* 2\. iconv from utf16 to utf8
+* 3\. add to the database

 ## 02July2018

 ### 02July2018-1 DateTime field comparison requires ISODate() or $date